A list of information useful to family historians and genealogists, with a focus on the region around Dubrovnik.

 In English, the title is something like From the First Residences to the Eternal Resting Place.
 The book reports on Croatian and Dalmatian emigrants, from their first lodgings as migrants to the cemeteries where they were buried, from the 1800s to the mid-1900s.
 It covers their businesses, such as boarding houses, hotels, saloons, restaurants, grocery stores and shipbuilding, and their manual labors, such as mining, farming and fishing.

 A lot of people have an interest in the Croatian and Dalmatian diaspora who emigrated to all parts of the world over the years.
 But very few have actually visited the places of immigration, and have documented the immigrants' journeys and lives in the New World.
 The author of this book, Branka Bezić Filipović, is the only person I know who has done this.
-For this reason alone, this book is of great interest to historians and genealogists. .
+For this reason alone, this book is of great interest to historians and genealogists.
+A list of places visited and mentioned in the book can be found here.

 Table of Contents: